 1 (3) Terms.-Each member shall be appointed

 2 for the life of the Board.

 3 (4) Compensation.-A member of the Board

 4 shall serve without compensation.

 5 (c) Duties.-

-6 (1) IN GENERAL.-The Board shall identify-
+6 (1) In general.-The Board shall identify-

 7 (A) barriers and industry trends that di-

 8 rectly or indirectly discourage women from pur-

 9 suing and retaining careers in trucking, includ-

 10 ing-

 11 (i) any differences between women mi-

 12 nority groups;

 13 (ii) any differences between women

 14 who live in rural, suburban, and urban

 15 areas; and

 16 (iii) any safety risks unique to the

 17 trucking industry;

 18 (B) ways in which the functions of truck-

 19 ing companies, nonprofit organizations, training

 20 and education providers, and trucking associa-

 21 tions may be coordinated to facilitate support

 22 for women pursuing careers in trucking;

 23 (C) opportunities to expand existing oppor-

 24 tunities for women in the trucking industry;

 25 and

-1 (D) opportunities to enhance trucking 2 training, mentorship, education, advancement, 3 and outreach programs that are exclusive to 4 women.
-5 (2) Report.-Not later than 2 years after the 6 date of enactment of this Act, the Board shall sub- 7 mit to the Administrator a report describing strate- 8 gies that the Administrator may adopt- 9 (A) to address any industry trends identi- 10 fied under paragraph (1)(A); 11 (B) to coordinate the functions of trucking 12 companies, nonprofit organizations, and truck- 13 ing associations in a manner that facilitates 14 support for women pursuing careers in truck- 15 ing; 16 (C)(i) to take advantage of any opportuni- 17 ties identified under paragraph (1)(C); and 18 (ii) to create new opportunities to expand 19 existing scholarship opportunities for women in 20 the trucking industry; and 21 (D) to enhance trucking training, 22 mentorship, education, and outreach programs 23 that are exclusive to women.
-24 (d) Report to Congress.-
+1 (D) opportunities to enhance trucking 2 training, mentorship, education, advancement 3 and outreach programs that are exclusive to 4 women.
+5 (2) Report.-Not later than 2 years after the 6 date of enactment of this Act, the Board shall sub- 7 mit to the Administrator a report containing the 8 findings and recommendations of the Board, includ- 9 ing recommendations that companies, associations 10 institutions, other organizations, or the Adminis- 11 trator may adopt- 12 (A) to address any industry trends identi- 13 fied under paragraph (1)(A); 14 (B) to coordinate the functions of trucking 15 companies, nonprofit organizations, and truck- 16 ing associations in a manner that facilitates 17 support for women pursuing careers in truck- 18 ing; 19 (C)(i) to take advantage of any opportuni- 20 ties identified under paragraph (1)(C); and 21 (ii) to create new opportunities to expand 22 existing scholarship opportunities for women in 23 the trucking industry; and

-1 (1) In General.-Not later than 3 years after 2 the date of enactment of this Act, the Administrator 3 shall submit to the Committee on Commerce, 4 Science, and Transportation of the Senate and the 5 Committee on Transportation and Infrastructure of 6 the House of Representatives a report describing- 7 (A) any strategies recommended by the 8 Board under subsection (e)(2); and 9 (B) any actions taken by the Adminis- 10 trator to adopt the strategies recommended by 11 the Board (or an explanation of the reasons for 12 not adopting the strategies).
-13 (2) Public availability.-The Administrator 14 shall make the report under paragraph (1) publicly 15 available- 16 (A) on the website of the Federal Motor 17 Carrier Safety Administration; and 18 (B) in appropriate offices of the Federal 19 Motor Carrier Safety Administration.
-20 (e) Termination.-The Board shall terminate on 21 submission of the report to Congress under subsection (d). \circ
+1 (D) to enhance trucking training, mentor-

+2 ship, education, and outreach programs that

+3 are exclusive to women.

+4 (d) Report to Congress.-

+5 (1) In general.-Not later than 3 years after

+6 the date of enactment of this Act, the Administrator

+7 shall submit to the Committee on Commerce,

+8 Science, and Transportation of the Senate and the

+9 Committee on Transportation and Infrastructure of

+10 the House of Representatives a report describing-

+11 (A) any recommendations of the Board

+12 submitted to the Administrator under sub-

+13 section $(e)(2)$ ; and

+14 (B) any actions taken by the Adminis-

+15 trator to adopt the those recommendations (or

+16 an explanation of the reasons for not adopting

+17 the recommendations).

+18 (2) Public availability.-The Administrator

+19 shall make the report under paragraph (1) publicly

+20 available-

+21 (A) on the website of the Federal Motor

+22 Carrier Safety Administration; and

+23 (B) in appropriate offices of the Federal

+24 Motor Carrier Safety Administration.

+- 1 (e) TERMINATION.-The Board shall terminate on - 2 submission of the report to Congress under subsection (d).